Urmia Lake Bridge: History

 A project to build a highway across the lake was initiated in the 1970s but was abandoned after the Iranian Revolution of 1979, although a 15 km causeway with an unbridged gap had already been completed.
 The project was revived in the early 2000s, and was completed in November 2008 with the opening of the bridge across the remaining gap.

 The bridge was planned for the length of 1,276 meters with 19 spans, comprising a central 100 meter main span and nine spans each side.
 The main span is in the form of an overhead tied arch and is 20.1 meters in height.
 It allows for shipping underneath.

 The highly saline environment is already causing heavy rusting of the steel on the bridge, despite anti-corrosion treatment.

 Synthetic Aperture Radar imagery

 Multisensor InSAR analysis from 4 different satellite sensors (i.e. Envisat, ALOS-1, TerraSAR-X and Sentinel-1) in a period of 13 years (2004-2017) revealed that a long-term consolidation on the causeway is present.
-The rate of consolidation (in satellite's look direction) of the causeway peaked at 90 mm/year between 2012 and 2013.
+The rate of consolidation (in satellite look direction) of the causeway peaked at 90 mm/year in 2012 and 2013.
 The soil consolidation of the causeway is not unusual, but if the settlement that has occurred since 2004 continues into the future, the causeway might be damaged by uneven settlement rates in the east and west embankments.